Wednesday, September 5, 2018

 Vice Provost, Undergraduate Education

-After the moderator offers brief opening remarks and speaker introductions, each panelist will provide five minutes of remarks on each Institute priority and engage in 10 minutes of coversation with the other panelists before taking questions and comments from the audience.
-Panelists will report on the current work undertaken to enhance campus curricula, health, and community life and will indicate improvements that Georgia Tech is considering and planning to make.
-This session provides an opportunity for the working groups to receive and react to audience ideas.
-Audience members are encouraged to comment and ask questions, so the leaders of these action groups receive meaningful input on prospective initiatives.
+After the moderator offers brief opening remarks and speaker introductions, each panelist will share examples of what defines inclusive excellence for the campus community.
+Panelists will also discuss the current work undertaken to enhance campus curricula, health, and community life as part of A Path Forward – Together.
+Audience members are encouraged to comment and ask questions, so the members of these action groups receive meaningful input on prospective initiatives.

 Pedagogy and Inclusion in Higher Education 11:05 a.m.-Noon